 Why the 12 Steps Work

 The 12 Step method is beneficial to those who seek rehabilitation because it covers the spiritual journey one undertakes as they attempt to clean up their lives.
 It forces those going through the Steps to reach deep within themselves to find the truths that they have tried for so long to hide through substance abuse.
-Doing this unlocks the secrets of the soul and shows people what they must do in order to rebuild their lives.
+Doing this unlocks the secrets of the soul and shows people what they must do to rebuild their lives.

-Another major benefit of a 12 Step program is that it puts the focus on the client, which is exactly where it should be.
+Another significant benefit of a 12 Step program is that it puts the focus on the client, which is exactly where it should be.
 The verbiage of the 12 steps does not discuss drugs, alcohol, or any other sort of disorder, and this is done by design.
 Drugs are just one part of the 12 steps and are a symptom of the larger problem that exists inside oneself.
-It is only through going through these 12 steps and finding true inner harmony that a person can permanently say goodbye to their previous coping mechanisms.
+It is only through going through these 12 steps and finding the true inner harmony that a person can permanently say goodbye to their previous coping mechanisms.